knowhy/ansible-role-influxdb/README.md

 	influxdb_data_max_series_per_database: 1000000

+The maximum number of tag values per tag that are allowed before writes are dropped.
+This limit can prevent high cardinality tag values from being written to a measurement.
+This limit can be disabled by setting it to `0`.
+Defaults to `100000`.

+	influxdb_data_max_values_per_tag: 100000

 The default time a write request will wait until a "timeout" error is returned to the caller.

 	influxdb_coordinator_write_timeout: 10s